bclin717/NCTU-GoProgramming-2019/README.md

 ## Class Information

 ### Textbooks
-- Th Go programming language by Alan A. A. Donovan, Brian W. Kernaghan.
+- The Go programming language by Alan A. A. Donovan, Brian W. Kernaghan.